 Secondary Service Connection to Agent Orange Disability Claims

-he VA now has a “presumptive condition” list reflecting its acknowledgement that scientific evidence is sufficient for them to assume that exposure to Agent Orange caused them.
+The VA now has a “presumptive condition” list that acknowledges that scientific evidence is sufficient to assume that Agent Orange exposure caused those conditions.

-This article explores another level of harm caused by Agent Orange exposure, harm that may cause disabilities that are considered service-connected and are compensable under the VA disability benefits structure.
+This article explores another level of harm caused by Agent Orange exposure.
+This harm may cause disabilities considered service-connected and compensable under the VA disability benefits structure.

 Agent Orange Secondary Diseases Overview